hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 Prerequisites for these workshops are as follows:

 * Complete one of the Intro to Terraform workshops (or equivalent experience)
-* A Terraform Cloud account
+* An HCP Terraform account
-* A trial-enabled organization in Terraform Cloud
+* A trial-enabled organization in HCP Terraform
 * A Github.com account

-Participants may sign up for a Terraform Cloud account *before* the training, however they will have the option of creating an account during the workshop.
+Participants may sign up for an HCP Terraform account *before* the training, however they will have the option of creating an account during the workshop.
 Users will be instructed to create a new 14 day *trial* organization in the Instruqt track.
 They should NOT be using an existing organization.

-**Work with your local SME or Terraform Cloud admin to get your organizations upgraded to trials.**
+**Work with your local SME or HCP Terraform admin to get your organizations upgraded to trials.**

 ### Scheduling your workshop
 Please add all workshops, both public and private, to the shared instruqt-workshops Google calendar as follows: